-Despite prescribing the procedure in great depth, the CPFR concept has not been too widely implemented.
+Despite prescribing the procedure in great depth, the initial CPFR concept has not been too widely implemented.
 Why?
-Barratt and Oliveira (2001) identified a number of barriers associated with the implementation of CPFR, such as:
+A number of barriers (Barratt and Olveira, 2001) have been associated with the implementation of CPFR, such as:

-- No shared targets - Difficulty to manage the forecast exception/review processes (in both sales and order forecasts) - Trading partner focuses on the traditional supply chain steps, not on the exception/review processes - Promotions and new items events are not jointly planned - Non-existence of an integrated decision support system to provide consumer, customer and market data - No adequate information technology/expertise - Lack of discipline to execute preliminary (and preparatory) phases of the CPFR process (in particular, in the stages of issuing the front-end agreement and the joint business plan)
+- no shared targets - difficulty to manage the forecast exception/review processes (in both sales and order forecasts) - trading partner focuses on the traditional supply chain steps, not on the exception/review processes - promotions and new items events are not jointly planned - non-existence of an integrated decision support system to provide consumer, customer and market data - no adequate information technology/expertise - lack of discipline to execute preliminary (and preparatory) phases of the CPFR process (in particular, in the stages of issuing the front-end agreement and the joint business plan).

-In addition to these, Fliedner (2003) identified other issues, such as:
+In addition to these, other issues (Fliedner, 2003) have been identified, such as:

-- Lack of trust in sharing sensitive information
+- lack of trust in sharing sensitive information

-- Lack of internal forecast collaboration
+- lack of internal forecast collaboration

-- Fragmented information sharing standards
+- fragmented information sharing standards

-- Aggregation concerns (number of forecasts and frequency of generation)
+- aggregation concerns (number of forecasts and frequency of generation)

-- Fear of collusion
+- fear of collusion.